CNAG-Biomedical-Informatics/convert-pheno/docs/download-and-installation.md

     Once you have Conda installed, set up the channels.
 Bioconda depends on the `conda-forge` and `defaults` channel.

-    Add bioconda channels with the following command:
+    Add Bioconda channels with the following command:

     ```bash
     conda config --add channels bioconda